arun-c-pendyala/Machine-Learning/Proj3code/README.md

 # Project 3 Classification

+## Handwritten Digits Recognition using Logistic Regression and Neural Networks

 This project is to implement and evaluate classification algorithms on MNIST Dataset and USPS Dataset.

 The MNIST database is a large database of handwritten digits that is commonly used for training various image processing systems.